Did you know that the best Spanish language course is a completely FREE download?

 - It’s almost always a good idea to learn more nouns, especially if you don’t know many yet.

-- If you’re past a certain unit but haven’t really learned its contents well enough, use your complementary materials to catch up.
+- If you’re past a particular unit but haven’t really learned its contents well enough, use your complementary materials to catch up.

 If you don’t know what complementary resources to use, I offer some recommendations later on in this post.